gsluthra/my_blog/_posts/2020-10-02-podcast-empowered-engineers-nikhil-prasad.md

 2. [Poka Yoke - The Science of Mistake Proofing](https://life-lessons.in/2012/07/22/poke-yoke-mistake-proofing-software.html)
 3. [NYT - What Google learned from its Quest to Build the Perfect Team](https://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html)
 4. [The Trust Battery - Podcast Interview with Shopify founder Toby Lutke](https://fs.blog/knowledge-project/tobi-lutke/)

+### Insights on Career, Mastery and Craftsmanship (Part 2)
+Listen to Part 2 of this episode with Nikhil, on his principles of building a meaningful engineering career here: [Part 2 of the podcast with Nikhil](/2020/11/29/podcast-building-engineering-career-nikhil-prasad.html).

 ### Credits